 The District provides Technology Resources to support the educational and professional needs of its students and staff District Technology Resources afford students the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital age.
 The Board provides students with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
-The Board provides staff with access to the Internet for limited educational purposes only and utilizes online educational services to the Internet for limited educational purposes only and utilizes online educational services to the instruction delivered to its students and to facilitate the staff's work.
+The Board provides staff with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students and to facilitate the staff's work.
 The District's computer network and Internet system does not serve as a public access service or a public forum, and is subject to the following reasonable restrictions on its use consistent with its limited educational purpose.